Csc32/countries-api/README.md

 **_Test Cases_**:

-1.  [x] should return bad request if there is not data of the country
+- [x]  should return bad request if there is not data of the country
-1.  [x] should return bad request when there is a country with the id provided
+- [x]  should return bad request when there is invalid name for insert
-1.  [x] should return bad request when a invalid id is provided
-1.  [ ] should return bad request when a invalid name is provided
-1.  [ ] should return bad request when a invalid population is provided
-1.  [ ] should throw bad request when there are invalid params for insert
+- [x]  should return bad request when there is invalid population for insert
-1.  [x] should insert data if there is valid params of the country
+- [x]  should insert data if there is valid params of the country

 -   **PUT: /api/Countries/{country_id}**